Aman9das/zaneyos/README.md

 #### 📦 How To Install Packages?
 - You can search the [Nix Packages](https://search.nixos.org/packages?) & [Options](https://search.nixos.org/options?) pages for what a package may be named or if it has options available that take care of configuration hurdles you may face.
 - To add a package there are the packages.nix files located in config/system and config/home folders.
 One is for programs available system wide and the other for your users environment only.
+- You also have the option of easily adding packages to the option in the users/users.nix file for a specific user.

 #### 🙋 Having Issues / Questions?
 - Please feel free to raise an issue on the repo, please label a feature request with the title beginning with [feature request], thank you!